rocknswimmer/Relay-MVP/README.md

 The following walk throughs can help you understand the demo.
 As you move down the list you can still do everything above.

 Viewer Walkthrough:
+This is the view without clicking either option at the bottom.
+At the top is a progress bar to show how much of the relay has been completed.
+Below that are the race details where you can see when each leg is supposed to start and end, and how on pace the race is.
+If you click on a leg you can see who is running it, the distance, and the runners pace.

 Runner Walkthrough:
+The first addition you might notice when clicking the runner button is a new button at the top that says runner infromation.
+This allows runners easy access to eachothers phone numbers for hand offs and other communication needs.
+The phone number can be found by clicking on a runner accordion in the modal that pops up after clicking the runner infromation button.
+Also underneath the leg feed is a new button that says mark leg compelete.
+This is a feature I wanted my runners to have, because part of the fun is being able to mark your own leg complete.
+When running this in google sheets, I did not want anything to happen, so there was no edit access.

 Organizer walk through: